hbeni/fgcom-mumble/README.md

 ### Debugging issues
 When you cannot hear other pilots or are unable to transmit on the radios, you can check the following:

-- Make sure, your mumble is operational otherwise
+- Make sure, your mumble is operational otherwise (so you can talk with others)
+- Check that you are not transmitting when you expect incoming messages (Radios are halfduplex -> look at your mumble symbol)
 - Recheck the tuned frequencies
-- Check that you really are in range
+- Check that you really are in range (low altitude severely limits your available range!)
 - Make sure the radio is operable (powered, switched on, serviceable)
-- Look at the plugins debug messages (**TODO:** Where are they?)
+- Look at the plugins debug messages (start mumble from terminal; probably make a debug build for that)

 Architecture description